fusion809/fusion809.github.io-old2/_posts/2016-01-25-archlinux.md

 ```bash
 wlp4s0-SSID
 ```
 where `SSID` was my Wi-Fi SSID.
 I then ran {% include Code/coder.html line1="netctl enable wlp4s0-SSID" %}.

+## Home at Last
-At this point I could have rebooted, but instead I wanted to install a GUI before I rebooted so I ran:
+At this point I could have rebooted (to the standard command-line interface of Arch), but instead I wanted to install a GUI before I rebooted so I ran:
 ```bash
 pacman -S mate mate-extra xorg sddm --noconfirm
 systemctl enable sddm
 ```
+and rebooted.
+At this point I finally had the Arch Linux experience I wanted.